 In some cases, the video is of too poor quality for forensic video enhancement.
 Some reasons for low video quality include; the video recording was not exported properly and the camera lens is dirty (keep your outdoor cameras clean).

-A frame rate is set low in the digital video recorder will also lower the potential for a successful video enhancement.
-If the video recording size (aspect ratio) is small, we have a lower chance for a successful video enhancement.
+Frame rate is set low in the digital video recorder will also lower the potential for successful video enhancement.
+If the video recording size (aspect ratio) is small, we have a lower chance for successful video enhancement.
 We can not zoom and clarify the objects of interest.
 These objects become blurry and distorted.
-Even while using the best forensic video enhancement tools and software programs available, a successful enhancement isn?t always possible.
+Even while using the best forensic video enhancement tools and software programs available, a successful enhancement isn’t always possible.

 We Ask Questions About Your Video Recording

-So, when we initially speak to a client attorneys, government agency or private individual, we ask a lot of questions about the video recording.
+When we initially speak to a client-attorney, government agency, or private individual, we ask a lot of questions about the video recording.
 Is the video recording still stored on the system that created it?
-This is always a best practice when a video recording has captured a crime.
+This is always the best practice when a video recording has captured a crime.
 That way, a video forensic expert can be brought in to examine the recording system and video quality to make sure we have the highest quality of video recording for video enhancement.
 We have learned to ask a lot of questions before our clients spend any money that may be wasted.
-We always make sure we have the best quality export from the system or devise that created the video recording when performing forensic video enhancement.
+We always make sure we have the best quality export from the system or device that created the video recording when performing forensic video enhancement.

 How to Enhance a Video Recording

 This section is designed to better help you understand the forensic video enhancement process.
 One tip that we can present to you, as previously mentioned, is to make sure you always have the highest possible quality export from the equipment that created the video recording.
-Types of equipment that create video include? a CCTV surveillance system, mobile video surveillance devise, police dash camera, police body camera and smart phone to name a few.
-Another tip is to keep the video recording stored on the devise that created the video recording.
+Types of equipment that create video include a CCTV surveillance system, mobile video surveillance device, police dash camera, police body camera, and smartphone to name a few.
+Another tip is to keep the video recording stored on the device that created the video recording.

 There are methods for recovering video recordings for forensic video enhancement.
 A more desirable method is exporting the highest quality video recording.
-Another is to play the video recording while simultaneously recording the video onto another devise (video recorder).
-Here is another tip, do not use your smart phone to record the playback screen of a video surveillance system and expect a successful video enhancement.
+Another is to play the video recording while simultaneously recording the video onto another device.
+Here is another tip, do not use your smartphone to record the playback screen of a video surveillance system and expect a successful video enhancement.

 There are several companies that manufacture turnkey evidence retrieval systems.

 In some cases, a simultaneous video recording is better than what the system that created the recording is capable of exporting.
-When in doubt, it is best to perform both processes and send a us at video forensic expert both versions.
-A screen capture or VGA out as well as an export from the system.
-To further explain, an ?export? is a process that can be verified in the operators manual of the system.
+When in doubt, it is best to perform both processes and send us both versions.
+Screen capture or VGA as well as an export from the system.
+To further explain, an export is a process that can be verified in the operator’s manual of the system.

-If you have any questions about video enhancement, forensic video enhancement or forensic video recovery, call our exports at 800.647.4281.
+If you have any questions about video enhancement, forensic video enhancement, or forensic video recovery, call our experts at 800.647.4281.